 The fortress underwent limited excavations in 1990 by an IAA team, that included youth volunteers from the field school of Akhziv, guided by their instructors from the field school, and with the assistance of the nearby Kibbutz Eilon.
 The team, The headed by Nimrod Getzov of the IAA, exposed the north east corner area.
 According to the ceramic fragments, the archaeologists dated the structure to the MB2 period.

 The site is in a public area, with a convenient parking place and picnic tables (KKL’s Ein Zeytim).
+A trail down to Ein Tamir spring, and hikes along Nahal Kziv stream, are popular hiking excursions.

 (a) Aerial Views:

-The drone captured a view from the west side of Zeytim (Olives) parking lot, which is located at the side of the ruins.
+A drone captured a view from the west side of Zeytim (Olives) parking lot, which is located at the side of the ruins.
 On the right is the deep gorge of Nahal Kziv.

 Click on the photos to view in higher resolution…

-The hikers leave their cars here, then descend thru a nature trail down to the valley.
+Hikers leave their cars here, then descend thru a nature trail down to the valley.

 The 2 buses that parked here are waiting for a group of American youths who came to tour the country within the context of Taglit (Birthright Israel).
 Their guide gave them a speech on the area, then walked with them down the trail.
 This is the best way to learn about Israel and absorb its spirit: by foot.